Introduction: Bureau of Indian Standards

 --------------Blog Contact Form-------------

-The Bureau of Indian Standards (BIS) is the National Standards Body of India operating under the Ministry of Affairs of Consumer, Food & Public Distribution, and Government of India.
-It was established by the Bureau of Indian Standards Act, 1986 and came into operation on 23 December 1986.
+The Bureau of Indian Standards (BIS) is the National Standards Body of India operating under the Ministry of Affairs of Consumer, Food & Public Distribution, and the Government of India.
+It was established by the Bureau of Indian Standards Act, 1986, and came into operation on 23 December 1986.
 The Minister in charge of the Department or Department responsible for managing the BIS is the President of the BIS in his or her capacity.

 - Produce new information that will help to continuously update and improve food security standards in line with international organizations